kwark32/robo_arena_team_3/index.md

 ![Summary](/Summary/main_menu.png)

-The single player, online and local buttons start an offline, online and local game respectively.
+The single player, online and local buttons start an offline, online and local game respectively.<br>
 The settings include sliders for the master, sound effects and music volume.

 ![Summary](/Summary/settings.png)